Search gov.ie

 The Safe Routes to School programme is designed to encourage as many pupils and students as possible in primary and secondary schools to walk and cycle.
 The programme aims to deliver safe walking, scooting and cycling infrastructure on key routes to schools, provide front of school treatments and provide bike parking.

-There are now 412 schools in the programme at various levels of delivery.
+There are currently 526 schools actively engaged on the programme at various levels of delivery.

 Hear from children in Limerick and Dublin about how Safe Routes to School has benefitted their school: